 This topic provides an advanced description of Sisense’s architecture for IT managers and Administrators responsible for supporting Sisense in their organization.

 For a high-level overview of the Sisense architecture, click Sisense Architecture .

 When working with Sisense, there are two possible types of deployments.
 The first type is a Single Server Deployment in which Sisense is installed on a single server.
 Single Server Deployments can be leveraged to support single integrations or as proof of concept integrations for larger deployments.

 The second type is a Distributed Deployment where Sisense is installed on multiple machines, but only part of the components are active on each one.
-This type of configuration is used to support heavier traffic loads and high availability.
+This type of configuration is used to support heavier traffic loads and Multi-Node Deployments.

 The Sisense full-stack solution is provided in a single installation process.
 After installing Sisense on a server, you will have access to all of the Sisense functionality.